 If your fallopian tubes have become blocked or scarred, perhaps as a result of pelvic inflammatory disease (PID), you may need surgery to repair the tubes.
 Surgery can be used to break up the scar tissue in your fallopian tubes, making it easier for eggs to pass along them.

 Possible complications from tubal surgery include an ectopic pregnancy (when the fertilised egg implants outside of your womb).
-Between 8–23% of women may experience an ectopic pregnancy after having surgery on their fallopian tubes.
+Between 8% and 23% of women may experience an ectopic pregnancy after having surgery on their fallopian tubes.

 In women with PCOS, laparoscopic ovarian drilling can be used if ovulation medication has not worked.
 This involves using either heat or a laser to destroy part of the ovary.